flushingtech/Votte_Backend/README.md

 All data is stored in a PostgreSQL database, ensuring reliable data management and integrity.

-Spin it up today with `docker-compose up -d`
+Spin it up today with `docker compose up -d`

+Rename `.env.template` to `.env`.
+The `DATABASE_URL` is configured to connect to the Docker PostgreSQL database, while the remaining values are _mock placeholders_ to enable spinning up the Node server.
+If you want to test the authentication flow, you must provide your own values.

 #### ORM